-reproin.py
+Lesson 3: reproin.py

-If you don't want to modify a Python file as we do for convertall.py, an alternative is to name your image sequences at the scanner using the reproin naming scheme.
+If you don't want to modify a Python file as you did for heuristic.py, an alternative is to name your image sequences at the scanner using the reproin naming convention.
 Take some time getting the scanner protocol right, because it is the critical job for running reproin.
 Then a single Docker command converts your DICOMS to the BIDS data structure.
 There are more details about reproin in the Links section above.